campenr/FileExplorer/README.rst

-The function browse_dir is a wrapper for change_dir that calls another function list_children, to create a list of all child items in the current directory and display them. change_dir then takes the user input and sets the new working directory accordingly.
+The function browse_dir is a wrapper for change_dir that calls another function list_children, to create a list of all child items in the current directory and display them. change_dir then takes the user input sets the new working direcotry, and returns the current working directory on termination.

 To display the files within a directory and select a subset (all or one): ::